 Then, I made my spaghetti sauce: chopped tomatoes, sauteed garlic and onions in olive oil, and let it simmer for hours until it was reduced by about 1/3.
-The recipe suggests to reduce it by half, but I found my sauce was a desired consistency before that.
+The recipe suggests to reduce it by half, but I found my sauce was the desired consistency before that.
 At the end, I seasoned the sauce to taste, by adding a lot of salt, freshly-ground black pepper, a bit of sugar, and lots of fresh, chopped basil.
-The recipe calls for the addition of green peppers/celery or mushrooms, but I opted to leave all of those ingredients out.
+The recipe allows for the addition of green peppers/celery or mushrooms, but I opted to leave all of those ingredients out.

 I filled 10 pint jars with the sauce and left an inch of headspace.
 I screwed on my lids and bands and lifted my jars into the pressure canner, which was filled with 3 quarts of boiling water (I use a 16-quart Presto weighted gauge pressure canner/cooker, so I simply followed the instructions for how much water to add, how to operate, etc.).

-Once the canner was full (it holds 10 pints), I locked the lid on, and waited for the water inside to come to a vigorous boil.
-I vented the canner, by letting it fill with steam for 10 minutes (start a 10 minute timer when a strong V of steam comes out of the canner's vent pipe).
-This step is important, because it ensures the canner is full of steam, rather than steam and air, which will result in the proper internal temperature.
+Once the canner was full (it holds 10 pints), I locked the lid on and waited for the water inside to come to a vigorous boil.
+I vented the canner, by letting it fill with steam for 10 minutes (start a 10-minute timer when a strong V of steam comes out of the canner's vent pipe).
+This step is important because it ensures the canner is full of steam, rather than steam and air, which will result in the proper internal temperature.